kitsunekun0v0/little-work/README.md

 * [Competitive Learning](https://github.com/kitsunekun0v0/little-work/blob/master/ml/simple_competitive_learning.m) - Competitive Learning is an unsupervised technique to cluster data.
 This is a Matlab implementation of a simple Competitive Learning.

 ## Computer Vision
-* [ViBe](https://github.com/kitsunekun0v0/little-work/blob/master/vibe.m) - ViBe is an background subtrauction algorithm for video.
-Details of this algorithm refer to the [original paper](https://orbi.uliege.be/bitstream/2268/145853/1/Barnich2011ViBe.pdf).
+* [ViBe](https://github.com/kitsunekun0v0/little-work/blob/master/vibe.m) - ViBe is an background subtrauction algorithm for videos.
+Refer to the [original paper](https://orbi.uliege.be/bitstream/2268/145853/1/Barnich2011ViBe.pdf) for more algorithm details.
+Codes written in Matlab.